-1. Go to "Network > Interface > WAN" and configure wired WAN connection as below.

-2. Go to "Network > Link Failover > SLA" and configure SLA probe.
+- Go to "Network > Interface > cellular" and configure cellular connection as per cellular connection application example. - Go to "Network > Link Failover > SLA" and configure SLA probe.
 The default probe type is ICMP.
 The destination address is the host address which can be probed by ICMP in public network or private network.
 Other parameters can be kept as default value.

-Go to "Network > Link Failover > Track" and configure link track parameters.
-You can use the default Track settings.
+3. Go to "Network > Link Failover > Track" and configure link track parameters.
+You can use the default

+Track settings.